JungHeeyun/Muti_Doc_LLM_Agent/README.md

 Utilizing LangGraph for seamless structuring of the agent and Streamlit for streamlined UI and deployment, Muti_Doc_LLM_Agent provides a user-friendly interface for effortless interaction.

+## Potential Future Improvement

+1. Pdf Viewr (Multi-Window for the docs(csv or pdf)
+2. Extension of file type (from only pdf, csv to others)
+3. Update tool to the dataset (Make it able to modfiy the csv or pdf files and then upload to the dataset)

 ## Try it Out!

 Experience the power of Muti_Doc_LLM_Agent firsthand by visiting the deployed application [here](https://mutidocllmagent-austin-jung-2003.streamlit.app/).